 Copper Farmhouse Sinks

-Cleaning your copper sink is surprisingly easy and simple.
-For basic, every day, cleaning simply use a mild soap and water, that's it!
+Cleaning your copper farmhouse sink is surprisingly easy and simple.
+For basic, every day, cleaning simply use a mild soap and water, that’s it!
 Nothing fancy no bleach or ajax here.

 Our farmhouse copper sink from Sinkology (via Home Depot) is one of my favorite things in my whole house.
 It really pops in our light kitchen and the extra space is so nice!

 I have literally been dreaming of bathing a baby in it!
-Taking photos of a wee little one in it is on my list of must do's.
+Taking photos of a wee little one in it is on my list of must do’s.
 My girls are too big but maybe one day there might be another little one to bathe.
-Shhhhh just don't tell my husband because he wants another one now and he may be able to convinve me pretty easy.
+Shhhhh just don’t tell my husband because he wants another one now and he may be able to convince me pretty easy.

 I get asked a lot on my Instagram account how I clean my sink.
 I share a lot of photos of it on there and thought I would create a whole blog post around it.
-I reached out to Sinkology and they were kind enough to collab with me to giveaway one of their cleaning kits!
-More on that in a bit.

 This post does contain affiliate links so I may earn a small commission if you choose to make a purchase.
 I promise that I use these products and these are my own opinions though!